Administrative Burden Baseline: 2021

 All federal regulations that are administered by Public Services and Procurement Canada (PSPC) that have requirements that impose administrative burden on business are identified below.
-The total 2020 count is 498.
-The total June 30, 2014 baseline count is 484.
+The total 2021 count is 498.

 For 2014 and 2015, the Administrative Burden Baseline count for the Controlled Goods Regulations published was 388.
 This figure was adjusted to account for a form that was omitted from the initial baseline counting exercise.
 The form had 96 data fields, changing the initial baseline count from 388 to 484.

-The Department's Administrative Burden count has not changed since June 30, 2017.
-No new administrative burdens have been added to PSPC's Administrative Burden count for the period July 1, 2019 to June 30, 2020.
+The department's administrative burden count has not changed since the July 1, 2016 to June 30, 2017 reporting period.
+No new administrative burdens have been added to PSPC's administrative burden count for the period July 1, 2020 to June 30, 2021.

 |Controlled Goods Regulations||2001-32||498|